The way we work and skills we use are changing

 Yet despite this shift, most organisations are not equipped to assess the breadth of behavioural competencies needed in the modern workplace when hiring.

-Most white-collar roles require 8-10 behavioural competencies from a pool of 15-20.
-The more senior the position, the more critical these competencies become.
-Take, for example, a technical role is typically weighted 70% functional and 30% behavioural, while a leadership role inverts this ratio to 30% functional and 70% behavioural.
+Most white-collar roles require 8-10 behavioural competencies from a pool of 15-20, and the weighting shifts dramatically with seniority.
+A technical role is typically weighted 70% functional and 30% behavioural, while a leadership role inverts this ratio to 30% functional and 70% behavioural.

 * Accountability